pyrocko/pyrocko/doc/tutorials/gf_forward.rst

     :align: center
     :alt: Static displacement from normal fault calculated through pyrocko

-    Synthetic surface isplacement from a normal fault in east, north and vertical direction.
-The displacement in line-of-sight towards a satellite observer is given in the rightmost plot.
+    Synthetic surface displacement from a vertical normal fault in east, north and vertical direction.
+The displacement in line-of-sight (LOS) towards a satellite observer is shown in the rightmost plot.

 ::